 What is there to see and do in Piraeus?

 First, head to Pasalimani harbor where the number of luxurious yachts might be surprising!
-The surrounding neighborhood is bordered with various cafés, restaurants and tavernas to relax on in front of the ocean.
+The surrounding neighborhood is bordered by various cafés, restaurants, and tavernas to relax on in front of the ocean.

 If lucky to be in Piraeus on a Sunday, visit its flea market!
 Also next to the train station, find vintage as well as authentic Greek objects to take home as souvenirs.